Leased Line Installation: What is ‘Subject to Survey’?

 When you compare leased line prices for your business, you may notice that each quote you receive will indicate that the price is ‘subject to survey’.
 So what exactly does ‘subject to survey’ really mean?

-The price that a leased line provider will quote a business will be based on what that provider expects the installation to cost in total based upon the information that has been provided.
+The price that a leased line provider will quote a business will be based on what that provider expects the installation of the leased line equipment to cost in total.
+This is based upon the information that has been provided.
 However, during these early stages, a provider will not usually have all the information that they require to give a definite price to the business.
 That’s why a comprehensive survey will need to be carried out prior to installation.

 What is a Leased Line Survey?

 Let’s start by answering the question ‘what is a leased line?’.
-As the name suggests, a leased line is leased; it’s a high capacity data network belonging to a carrier, such as BT Openreach or Virgin Media, for example, that is rented by your leased line provider in order to provide a fast, reliable, and symmetrical service to your premises.
-A survey determines how much work – if any – needs to be undertaken in order to connect your business to this network.
+As the name suggests, a leased line is leased.
+It’s a high capacity data network belonging to a carrier, such as BT Openreach or Virgin Media, for example, that is rented by your leased line provider in order to provide a fast, reliable, and symmetrical service to your premises.
+A survey determines how much work – if any – needs to be undertaken to connect your business to this network.
 Work may be internal and external, depending on location.

 Leased Line Survey Results: What Do They Mean?